-When taking a reading of overall noise level, begin by reducing the sensitivity until the bargraph reads less than 1⁄2.
+When taking a reading of overall noise level, begin by reducing the sensitivity until the bargraph reads slightly less than 1/2, (approximately 6).
 This will give you room on the display for future readings.

-IMPORTANT: The digital circuitry of the VPE-2000 allows for great accuracy and consistency, but the operator must note the settings to ensure success.
-Record the sensitivity, volume, sensor/frequency setting, the numeric level reading on the display (E.), and the position from which the reading was taken.
+IMPORTANT: Record the sensitivity and volume setting, the numeric level reading on the display (E.), and the position from which the reading was taken.
 This will be your baseline for future tests.